 "I started out as a total skeptic and have become a true evangelist for road tubeless," said Campagnolo North America's Tom Kattus.
-"Since I started using them in 2009, I have only had one flat tyre and I have worn many tyres out completely to the cords.
-I love the ride, I love the handling characteristics, and I love not getting flat tyres; no pinch flats!
-There are many road tubeless tyres available on the market today in a variety of widths and tyre compounds to suit just about everybody's needs."
+"Since I started using them in 2009, I have only had one flat tire and I have worn many tires out completely to the cords.
+I love the ride, I love the handling characteristics, and I love not getting flat tires; no pinch flats!
+There are many road tubeless tires available on the market today in a variety of widths and tire compounds to suit just about everybody's needs."

 Easton's Craig Richey sings a similar tune.
 Like many tubeless proponents, he has first-hand success stories, like this one from a recent 900km training camp in Santa Rosa, California, that tackled a fair amount of rough paved and even gravel roads.